VisActor/VTable/docs/assets/options/en/table/pivotChart.md

 ##rowHeaderTitle(Object)

-Add a line to the top of the row header to display the dimension name, which can be customized or display the combination name of dimensionTitle
+Add a line to the top of the row header to display the dimension name, which can be customized or display the combination name of title

 {{ use: pivot-header-title( prefix = '###',) }}

 ## columnHeaderTitle(Object)

-Add a line to the top of the column header to display the dimension name, which can be customized or display the combination name of dimensionTitle
+Add a line to the top of the column header to display the dimension name, which can be customized or display the combination name of title

 {{ use: pivot-header-title( prefix = '###',) }}